khaledreno/Pharmacy-System/README.md

 Pharmacy-System
-built with Java programming language on Netbeans editor and Swing to using JFrames
+built with Java programming language on Netbeans editor and Swing to using JFrames and MySQL database

 Functions :